 After completing this dissertation, he joined the Synaesthesia Group at the University of Sussex to work on a project on mirror-touch synaesthesia.

-Dr Holle joined the University of Hull as a lecturer in psychology in 2012 and was promoted to senior lecturer in 2015.
+Dr Holle joined the University of Hull as a lecturer in psychology in 2012 and was promoted to senior lecturer in 2015 and reader in 2019.

 A multisensory approach to itch

 British Skin Foundation

 An attentional bias approach to understanding and reducing the psychosocial burden of psoriasis

 Dr Holle is always very interested to hear from students, based at Hull or elsewhere, who are keen to get involved in research relating to itch perception, touch or gesture.

 He usually has a number of ongoing projects that require data collection.
 This research experience would suit students who are considering applying for PhD funding and wish to develop their research skills / publication record.